Sebastianhju/Runeterra-5e/Uncommon Items.md

 - 325 Gold
 - Arcane Focus

-**Blasting**: Whenever you roll for elemental damage, you may reroll two damage dices and use the new results.
+**Blasting**: Whenever you deal damage with a spell, you can choose to deal any type of elemental damage instead of the initial damage type.
+Once this effect is used, it cannot be used again until you finish a long rest.

 **Wand**: While holding this wand, you gain +1 bonus to spell attack rolls.